 Also, I wasn’t sure if you’ll have easy access to the ingredients.
-However, I’ve seen cardaba bananas at Mexican and Latin grocery stores I frequent and they seem to be available in abundance year round.
-I’ve also seen spring roll wrappers at Walmart, Target, and most better supermarkets so it shouldn’t be a problem to find.
+However, I’ve seen cardaba bananas at Mexican grocery stores I frequent, and they seem to be available in abundance year-round.
+I’ve also seen spring roll wrappers at Walmart, Target, and most better supermarkets, so it shouldn’t be a problem to find.
 Or, you can order these spring roll wrappers on Amazon (this is an affiliate link) and enjoy convenient home delivery. 🙂

-Please note that spring roll wrappers are NOT the same as egg roll wrappers you commonly find at major supermarkets.
+Spring roll wrappers are NOT the same as egg roll wrappers you commonly find at major supermarkets.
 Although they look the same, they’re different in texture and taste.
-While the latter is thicker and “eggy”, spring roll wrappers are paper thin and fry up into a shatteringly crisp crunch which is perfect for these dessert rolls.
+While the latter is thicker and “eggy”, spring roll wrappers are paper-thin and fry up into a shatteringly crisp crunch, which is perfect for these dessert rolls.

 Ingredients